Digital Public Defence: Bjørn Helge Østerås

 MSc Bjørn Helge Østerås at Institute of Clinical Medicine will be defending the thesis “Automatic volumetric breast density in mammography screening using digital mammography and digital breast tomosynthesis” for the degree of PhD (Philosophiae Doctor).

-The University of Oslo is closed and the public defence will be held as a video conference over Zoom.
+The public defence will be held as a video conference over Zoom.

 The defence will follow regular procedure as far as possible, hence it will be open to the public and the audience can ask ex auditorio questions when invited to do so.